 - Expected Amount Of Money You Will Pay Into Your Account: Your bank needs this information to compare your expected activity and actual activity on your account to monitor if there’s any unusual activity.

-- Tax Status: Your bank might need to inform authorities about your tax status, depending on the information you provided and the type of your business.
+- Tax Status: Your bank might need to inform authorities about your tax status, depending on the information you provided and your business type.

 The bank will need your personal information to verify your ID and authorise you to operate your account if you need to use mobile banking.
 You need to provide your